revelrylabs/bn-mobile-react/README.md

 You will need Apple and Google developer accounts.

-We're using [Expo Build releasing through Fastlane](https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd) if you want to try to set up your own deploy.
+We're using [Expo Build releasing through Fastlane](https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd) as a guideline if you want to try to set up your own deploy.

 #### Set up your environment for deployment